- ACS Can Help

 -

-The Reintegration Expo was conducted on January 23, 2023 on Fort Carson with the purpose of ensuring Soldiers and their Families were familiar with local agencies that support reintegration, as well as agencies that can assist with the next step after redeployment.
+Brigades can request to conduct a Reintegration Expo with the purpose of ensuring Soldiers and their Families were familiar with local agencies that support reintegration, as well as agencies that can assist with the next step after redeployment.
 Whether it's staying here active duty at Fort Carson or having a transition (ETS, PCS, Retirement), there's an agency to support.

 - Army Community Service